kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/02-signin/03-add-token-to-local-storage.md

 ![localStorage Application tab](https://i.imgur.com/qae7lid.png)

-## Get item (token) from localStorage and we need to send it to the back end to authenticate our user
+## Get item (token) from localStorage and we need to send it to the backend to authenticate our user

+* Here we are taking app information from our client and sending it to our server

 `client/src/index.js`